codystair/c-120/pre_for_assess/course_review.md

 - The to_s instance method comes built in to every class in Ruby.

-- The puts method automatically calls `to_s` on its argument.
+- The `puts` method automatically calls `to_s` on its argument.
 By default, the `to_s` method returns the name of the object's class and an encoding of the object id.
   - `puts 1`, `puts [1,2]`, `puts hash` ...
-  - `puts` can be understanded as 'put the string representation(what `to_s` will do) of this object.'
+  - `puts` can be understood as 'put the string representation(what `to_s` will do) of this object.'

-- There's another method called p that's very similar to puts, except it doesn't call to_s on its argument; it calls another built-in Ruby instance method called inspect.
-The inspect method is very helpful for debugging purposes, so we don't want to override it.
+- There's another method called `p` that's very similar to puts, except it doesn't call `to_s` on its argument; it calls another built-in Ruby instance method called `inspect`.
+The `inspect` method is very helpful for debugging purposes, so we don't want to override it.
   - `p` method just like 'put the object as it is'
 - So this implies that `p sparky` is equivalent to `puts sparky.inspect`.
-- Besides being called automatically when using puts, another important attribute of the to_s method is that it's also automatically called in string interpolation.
+- Besides being called automatically when using `puts`, another important attribute of the `to_s` method is that it's also automatically called in string interpolation.

-- In summary, the to_s method is called automatically on the object when we use it with puts or when used with string interpolation.
-This fact may seem trivial at the moment, but knowing when to_s is called will help us understand how to read and write better OO code.
+- In summary, the `to_s` method is called automatically on the object when we use it with `puts` or when used with string interpolation.
+This fact may seem trivial at the moment, but knowing when `to_s` is called will help us understand how to read and write better OO code.

 - From within the class, when an instance method calls `self`, it is returning the calling object.